Teacher Certification Programs

 - Praxis Core: composite score

-- a passing score on Praxis II 5001: Social Studies & Science (elementary only), refer to this Praxis chart (class of 2020 and beyond) for additional information;
+- a passing score on Praxis II 5001: Social Studies & Science (elementary only).

 - approval of the Education Department Chair following a formal interview with the Chair and departmental colleagues.
 The following are some of the personal and professional attributes that are considered for approval: maturity, oral and written communication skills, professional attitude, flexibility, initiative, collaboration, and overall potential to be successful in a teaching internship.
 (Please note: An interview for the Elementary Education Program will only be granted to students who meet ALL entry requirements.)